 Of the 6 million people in Austraila who call themselves volunteers - and 1,600 of them volunteer with Orange Sky.

-Nic and Lucas are using this week to help celebrate, 'the amazing impact of our volunteers all around Australia and the difference they make in our friends' lives through genuine conversation and connection.
-We are continually inspired by the stories of our volunteers and wanted to share one with you. '
+Nic and Lucas are using this to help celebrate, 'the amazing impact of our volunteers all around Australia and the difference they make in our friends' lives through genuine conversation and connection.
+We are continually inspired by the stories of our volunteers."

 Seb Terry is known worldwide for pursuing an incredible list of 100 Things that he wants to achieve before he dies.